Many photographers and families find Tuttle’s to be a popular spot for taking their family photos.

 2. Photographers are welcome to take photos during NORMAL BUSINESS HOURS.
 Because of insurance considerations, absolutely no photos are allowed while we are closed.
 Please, please be courteous to our staff and be COMPLETELY finished with your photos by closing time.
 Failure to comply with this policy puts this policy at risk for all photographers who visit the orchard.
 We are happy to have you take pictures, but please please please be finished by the time we close.
 This continues to be our biggest challenge with allowing photo sessions at the orchard – so please respect the closing time – or we will have to discontinue the option of allowing photo sessions for everyone – and we don’t want to have to do that.

 3. We ask that photographers be courteous to other customers and avoid equipment or setups that might hinder others from picking, walking through the orchard, walking through the mazes, etc. Props, equipment that cannot be carried easily in hand, multiple clothes changes on site are not appropriate as these can interfere with activity of others Tuttle’s guests.
 Props, large light shades, ladders, furniture etc are not permitted.
 Using Tuttle’s restrooms for clothes changes is not permitted as it occupies the restrooms that guests are needing to use.

 Tuttle’s reserves the right to ask photographers end a session if they or their equipment is interfering with guest activity.
-In the sunflower maze, it is not appropriate to stage a photo along the trail as this blocks other guests from passing.
+In the sunflower trail, it is not appropriate to stage a photo along the trail as this blocks other guests from passing.
 A quick snapshot while you are walking is fine….spending several minutes in one area and blocking others from passing is not OK.
 Please avoid bringing any sort of equipment or props that would in ANY way disrupt other guests.

 4. Please respect the natural environment and the food we are growing.
 Any items that are picked MUST be paid for.
 Filling wagons with apples for photos and leaving them in the orchard is wasteful NOT OK.
 We also ask that you please supervise children and insure they are not injuring trees, plants, and items that are growing in any way.
 After all…we are a farm first…we want to honor and respect the land and the food we are growing.
 Please help us do that.